bbatsov/prelude/doc/configuration.md

 (setq prelude-theme 'tango)
 ```

+!!!
+Note

-**Note** To use a non-built-in theme, like [Solarized](https://github.com/bbatsov/zenburn-emacs),
+    To use a non-built-in theme, like [Solarized](https://github.com/bbatsov/solarized-emacs),
     you'll have to install it from MELPA first by `M-x package-install RET solarized-theme`.
 Then add

 ``` lisp
 (setq prelude-theme 'solarized-dark)